Lamoral, Prince of Ligne: Biography

 As a diplomat, the first Prince de Ligne was involved in many historic events of his time.
-He represented Archduke Albert of Austria and Infanta Isabella Clara Eugenia of Spain at the French court of Henry, in Spain and again in Paris, to congratulate King Louis XIII with his marriage with the daughter of Philip III of Spain.
+He represented Archduke Albert of Austria and Infanta Isabella Clara Eugenia of Spain at the court of King Henry IV of France, in Spain and again in Paris, to congratulate King Louis XIII with his marriage with the daughter of Philip III of Spain.
 During this mission, he discussed several issues with the French political leaders.

 In 1601 he received from Rudolf II, Holy Roman Emperor the hereditary title of Prince de Ligne.

 In 1621 Prince Lamoral I was made grandee of Spain by King Philip IV of Spain for his services rendered to the Crown.
 He was also made a Knight in the Order of the Golden Fleece.

 Marriage and children

 In 1584 Lamoral married Anne-Marie de Melun (died 1634), Marquise de Roubaix, daughter of Hugues II de Melun (1520–1553).
-They had five children:
+They had six children: